 What is the All Abilities Playground?

-Council is planning to build a new premier All Abilities Playground in Ross Reserve, Noble Park.
+In early 2020, Council will be building a new premier All Abilities Playground in Ross Reserve, Noble Park.
 The all abilities playground is being developed by Council in partnership with the Victorian Government.
 The Victorian Government has provided significant funding support for this project through Sport and Recreation Victoria.

 The playground will be located between the Noble Park Community Centre and Noble Park Aquatic Centre, and will offer an inclusive experience for all.
 It will provide a play environment for a diverse range of children, youth and adults of all ages, sizes and abilities.